 Gardens (baroque garden and herb garden)

-Romanesque Basilica
+Romanesque basilica

 the progenitor of the Habsburgs, Anna Gertrude von Hohenberg, the wife of Rudolf I).